 The timing of when to apply a fertilizer is also very important to keep in mind.
 Once transplanted it is best to wait and fertilize newly planted trees the second growing season after being planted.
 This gives the plant plenty of time to adapt to its new conditions.

 Never put fertilizers such as dry pellets or fertilizer "spikes" containing nitrogen when planting a maple in the backfill because root injury may result.
 Be careful with top dressed granular fertilizers which can sometimes release too much fertilizer at a time and thus cause damage to your tree.

-Fall and winter is a common time to prune and shape deciduous trees and shrubs .
-Exceptions to this are maples which will bleed or ooze sap unless pruned when in leaf.
-When maples are pruned in late winter or early spring the wounds flow with sap.
-If heavy sap flow occurs, pruning should be delayed until midsummer.
+Fall and winter is a common time to prune and shape most deciduous trees and shrubs - exceptions to this are maples which will bleed or ooze sap.
+When maples are pruned in late winter or early spring the wounds may flow with sap.
+If heavy sap flow occurs, pruning should be delayed until it stops or wait until midsummer.
 This flow of sap can lead to disease invasion and weakening of the tree.
-The preferred time to prune maples is between mid-July and August, a period when sap won't run from cuts.
+I have found that The preferred time to prune maples is between mid-July and August, a period when sap won't run from cuts.
 The one time when trees should not be pruned is during early spring when buds are breaking during leaf expansion.
 Maples should be given a thorough pruning every three years and minor "touch up" pruning annually.
 A thorough pruning involves removing dead limbs, crossing branches (or branches that will cross in the future).